 The “sinful nature” referred to here is the flesh which wages war against our spirit for control of our souls (mind, will, and emotions).
 So how do we learn to live by the Spirit and not this sinful nature?

-But the good news is that if we will endure it for just a little while, eventually our soul be satisfied with what pleases our spirit.
+The good news is that if we will endure it for just a little while, eventually our soul be satisfied with what pleases our spirit.
 And when our soul is satisfied, the flesh will stop hungering for more.

 For example, if I replace some of my bad habits with reading the Bible, listening to Christian music, or prayer, at first my flesh will still be crying out for the comfort of those old idols.
-We will struggle for a little while, and it will hurt.
+I will struggle for a little while, and it will hurt.

 But eventually, as our spirits are being fed with the things of God, our mind becomes renewed,